insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamic GP/2022-07-02-dynamic-gp.md

 While defining a connection to an API in `Dynamics GP`, you require clear understanding about the data requirements and endpoint configurations.
 To define the endpoint in APPSeCONNECT, you need Schemas and Actions.
 Actions are specifically targeted for an endpoint while schema is the data needed to execute the API.
-Here, you should use `RQeConnectOutType` as action for all endpoints.
+Here, you can use `RQeConnectOutType` as action if you are using `eConnect service ` to send the request to respective application or several others approaches are also there to perform the same.
 ![dynamic_action1](/staticfiles/connectors/media/application-connector/dynamic_action1.png)

 Data is fetched from source application using APIs, and as you are aware of, API provides filters